Reactmine: a statistical search algorithm for inferring chemical reactions from time series data: Results

 As shown in Table~\ref{tab:resultsmain}, Reactmine recovers $6$ out of $7$ reactions of the hidden CRN and $3$ other reactions: $ApB\reac{499.96}Bpp+Ap$, $B+Ap\reac{500.01} Ap$ and $Ap+B\reac{500.19}ApB+B$.
 It is worth remarking that by summing the ODE terms of the latter two reactions, we get the same effect as the already inferred reaction $Ap+B\reac{500}ApB$, but with the original rate constant value $1000$ by summing the two copies of the reaction.
 On the other hand, a variant of the missing reaction $ApBp\reac{150}Ap+Bpp$ is inferred by Reactmine, namely $Ap+Bp\reac{500}Ap+Bpp$, where the reactant complex, $ApBp$ replaced by its two components.
-Figure~\ref{fig:mapk} shows that this is a very good approximation of the ground truth dynamics, on the training trace, as well as on the other simulation traces obtained from different initial conditions.
+Fig.~\ref{fig:mapk} shows that this is a very good approximation of the ground truth dynamics, on the training trace, as well as on the other simulation traces obtained from different initial conditions.

 On the other hand, the ODE system inferred by SINDy has no term close to the hidden CRN, contains two zero-valued differential functions for yet evolving species, and fails on sparsity with an average number of $15$ terms per non-zero ODE.
-Furthermore, the bottom right Figure in Table~\ref{tab:resultsmain} shows that SINDy fails on this example for all values of its hyperparameter $\lambda$.
-It is worth remarking in that Figure that the loss of the ground truth CRN is not zero for the subtle reason that the loss is computed by an estimation of the velocity matrix by finite differences on a trace, produced by numerical integration with a more elaborate implicit method, and overfitted by SINDy with low values of $\lambda$.
+A more detailed analysis presented in the lower right figure from Table~\ref{tab:resultsmain} shows that SINDy is unable to produce sparse solutions displaying low error for any value of $\lambda$.
+In particular, the ODE systems associated with similar loss values as that of the CRN found by Reactmine involves 90 terms.
+It is worth remarking in that Figure that the loss of the ground truth CRN is not zero for the subtle reason that the loss is computed by an estimation of the derivative matrix by finite differences on a trace, produced by numerical integration with a more elaborate implicit method, and overfitted by SINDy for low values of $\lambda$.
 It is worth noting that the 7 ODEs of the MAPK CRN comprise a total of $20$ terms, whereas the SINDy library comprises $7 \times (1+\frac{7\times 8}{2}) = 203$ terms.
-Likewise, for the chain CRN, this creates particularly challenging sparse regression problems in the absence of strong independence properties between predictors \citep{ZY06jmlr}.
+Likewise, for the chain CRN, this creates challenging sparse regression problems in the absence of strong independence properties between predictors \citep{ZY06jmlr}.
 The better results reported in~\citep{MBP16ieee} may be explained by the recourse to multiple traces with different zeroes in the initial conditions, similarly to what has been shown in the context of Boolean models in~\citep{CFS17cmsb}.